• Bonuses

 • No KYC is required at sign-up, so you can open an account and deposit crypto instantly.

-• Cloudbet may request KYC documents at any time if your withdrawal pattern spikes or they suspect suspicious activity.
+• Cloudbet may request KYC documents at any time if your withdrawal pattern spikes or if they suspect suspicious activity.

 • Refusing to comply can lead to frozen withdrawals or account closure.